jandecaluwe/urubu/doc/manual/search.md

 ```

 The 'name' and the 'id' values in the `<input>` tag of the search box are
 mandatory for Tipue Search.
 The typical place for this code would be in the
-navbar code in a base layout that is inherited from other pages.
-In the present
+navbar code in a basic layout for the site.
-site, this layout is 'base.html'.

 The search results page
 =======================

-The third step is to create a search result page.
-The way to integrate it with
+The next step is to create a search result page.
+To integrate it we first
-the site by creating a dedicated layout using template inheritance.
-Let us
+create a dedicated layout using template inheritance.
+Let us assume that is
-assume that is a `head_addon` and a `body_addon` block that make it possible to
+there is  a `head_addon` and a `body_addon` block to add links and scripts to
-add links and scripts to the `<head` and the `<body>` section respectively.
-The
+the `<head` and the `<body>` section respectively.
+The `search.html` layout is
-`search.html` layout is then as follows:
+then as follows:

 ```
 {% extends "page.html" %}